-As of February 26, 2015, the District of Columbia legalized small amounts of marijuana (en español marihuana) that may be used for personal consumption on private property under a law known as Initiative 71.
+As of February 26, 2015, the District of Columbia legalized small amounts of marijuana that may be used for personal consumption on private property under a law known as Initiative 71.
 Initiative 71 specifies that individuals who are at least 21 years old may possess up to two ounces of marijuana as well as paraphernalia that is associated with personal use legally.
 For those under the age of 21, it still remains an illegal substance, like alcohol.
-You must be able to prove your age to avoid being cited, if requested to do so by local police.
+An individual must be able to prove their age to avoid being cited if requested to do so by local police.

-If you have any questions about how the law has changed, or how these changes may affect you or your case, please contact a DC drug attorney today.
+If a person has any questions about how the law has changed, or how these changes may affect them or their case, they should contact a Washington DC drug attorney.

 Evidence Used in DC Drug Cases

 The success of a DC drug case hinges on the evidence presented by the prosecution.
-How that evidence was found and seized can play a major role in your case.
-Your DC drug lawyer will investigate the manner in which evidence was collected and the accuracy of drug test results, as well as question the admissibility and sufficiency of the government’s evidence to ensure your constitutional rights were not violated.
+How that evidence was found and seized can play a major role in their case.
+A Washington DC drug lawyer will investigate the manner in which evidence was collected and the accuracy of drug test results, as well as question the admissibility and sufficiency of the government’s evidence to ensure their constitutional rights were not violated.
 The court process is complex and lengthy.
-To understand the legal aspects of your case and all of the options available to you, call DC drug attorney Shawn Sukumar for a free consultation.
+If a person wants to understand the legal aspects of their case and all of the options available to them, the should reach out to a Washington DC drug attorney for a free consultation.